Skip to Content

 Massachusetts

 The state of Massachusetts is also worthwhile when it comes to finding amber.
 Here, you can visit Dukes County and search for amber, especially at Martha’s Vineyard, Aquinnah, and the shore near Gay Head Cliffs.
 The green sand deposits are particularly rich in amber.
-In some areas, you may need permission first, so always ask beforehand.
+You may need permission in some areas first, so always ask beforehand.

 In Nantucket County, the town of Nantucket is amazing for finding amber specimens.
 The island isn’t so rich in rocks, minerals, or gemstones, but you can also find quartz here.